ava-labs/coreth/precompile/contracts/warp/README.md

 ### Performance Optimization: C-Chain to Avalanche L1

 For communication between the C-Chain and L1, as well as broader interactions between the Primary Network and Avalanche L1s, we've implemented special handling for the C-Chain.
-This special case is necessary since the Primary Network operates with the maximum number of possible validators.

-This large validator set in the Primary Network creates a unique challenge for Avalanche Warp Messages.
-Since reaching the required stake threshold would demand collecting numerous signatures, verifying messages from the Primary Network would be computationally intensive and costly.
+The Primary Network has a large validator set, which creates a unique challenge for Avalanche Warp Messages: Since reaching the required stake threshold would demand collecting numerous signatures, and verifying messages from the Primary Network would be computationally costly.
 However, we've developed a more efficient solution.

 When an Avalanche L1 receives a message from a blockchain on the Primary Network, we use the validator set of the receiving L1 instead of the entire network when validating the message.
-This means that the C-Chain sending a message can be the exact same as Subnet to Subnet communication.
+Note this is NOT possible if an L1 does not validate the Primary Network, in which case the Warp precompile must be configured with `requirePrimaryNetworkSigners`.

+Sending messages from the C-Chain remains unchanged.
 However, when L1 XYZ receives a message from the C-Chain, it changes the semantics to the following:

 1. Read the `SourceChainID` of the signed message (C-Chain)